G Suite Referral Programme Agreement

 11. Brand Features.
-Each party will own all right, title and interest to
+Each party will own all right, title and

-Brand Features during the Term: (a) only to the extent
+to display Google’s Brand Features during the Term: (a) only to the extent

 that Brand Features are provided by Google for use with the Programme, as

 indicated through the Resource Portal; and (b) solely for the purpose of

 promoting the Services.
-All use of Google Brand Features must comply with Google’s then-current branding
+All use of Google Brand Features must comply with

-display the Participant’s Brand Features during
+non-sub-licensable licence to display the Participant’s Brand Features during

 the Term solely for the purpose of marketing the Programme or as otherwise

 12. Fees; Payment.

 12.1 Referral Fees.
-Subject to the Participant’s compliance with this
+Subject to the Participant’s compliance

-each Referred End User is specified at: https://gsuite.google.com/intl/en_ae/landing/partners/referral/countries.html
+for each Referred End User is specified at: https://gsuite.google.com/intl/en_ae/landing/partners/referral/countries.html

 (or such other URL as Google may designate from time to time).